Chapter 3: Jack; Vagril 6th, 343SR; 04:30

 "What?"
 Jack limped over.

-The mysterious man sat against the wall with his head down.
-The veins around his wounds glowed a faint purple.
-Carol moved his long black hair out of the way to reveal his face.
+The wounds on his body looked like they were moving, slowly closing and reforming.
+The veins around them glowed a faint purple.
+Carol moved his long black hair out of the way, revealing his face.
 The left side of his face was smeared with blood.

 "Clean up his face a bit, and I think he'd be pretty handsome..."
 Carol wiped some of the blood off.